Spider-Man: Far From Home: Cast

 The former director of S.H.I.E.L.D., who is now in a situation where he does not have the level of control he is used to having.
-Watts describes Fury's relationship with Parker as "the mean new stepdad", contrasting his role with Tony Stark as a "supportive cool uncle" in Homecoming, saying, "Fury sees Peter Parker as an asset that he needs who is too preoccupied with a bunch of high school problems."
-Watts originally pitched Fury as a mentor to Parker in Homecoming.
+Watts describes Fury's relationship with Peter as "the mean new stepdad", contrasting his role with Tony Stark as a "supportive cool uncle" in Homecoming, saying, "Fury sees Peter Parker as an asset that he needs who is too preoccupied with a bunch of high school problems."
+Watts originally pitched Fury as a mentor to Peter in Homecoming.